 Participation in Organization Activities

-Beyond attending all board meetings, we expect directors to support major AISAP events: The Annual Institute, The Regional Directors meetings: Chatham Experience/s, the Admission and Enrollment Management Professional Program of Credentialing (AEMP), Certification (CAEP), Micro-Credentialing, and our various online learning experiences.
+Beyond attending all board meetings, we expect directors to support major AISAP events: The Annual Institute, Regional Engagement meetings, the Director's Summit, and Financial Aid Summit, to name a few.
+Additionally, the Admission and Enrollment Management Professional Program of Credentialing (AEMP), Certification (CAEP), Micro-Credentialing, and our various online learning experiences.